08Feb2012

 Although the FHA says it will accept streamline loans with no verifications, lenders have thus far ignored those instructions.

-To date, lenders have not only verified income and employment, but they've put strict credit score requirements in place, too.
-Huge numbers of FHA-backed homeowners have been turned down for loans because of FICO scores under 640; or because of unemployment; or because of high debt-to-income ratios.
+Many lenders not only verify income and employment, but they put strict credit score requirements in place, too.
+Huge numbers of FHA-backed homeowners have been turned down for loans since 2009 because of FICO scores under 640; or because of unemployment; or because of high debt-to-income ratios.

 This is not what the FHA intended when it made the FHA Streamline Refinance guidelines.